AidanOlson1625/AidanOlson1625/README.md

 - 👋 Hi, I’m @AidanOlson1625
-- 👀 I’m interested in regression and evolutionary models.
+- 👀 I’m interested in using regression and methods of interpolation in data analysis.
+I am interested in evolutionary biology, finance, and video games.
-- 🌱 I’m currently learning numerical analysis methods and their applications with libraries like pandas.
+- 🌱 I’m currently learning about methods of numerical analysis and their applications with libraries like pandas.
 - 💞️ I’m looking to collaborate on any sorts of data projects for a young and ambitious Mathematics student!
 - 📫 Reach me via email: aolson1625@gmail.com